tears-mysthrala/Oroitz/README.md

 - `oroitz/ui/gui/`: PySide6 desktop application providing visual workflow execution and session management
 - `oroitz/ui/tui/`: Textual-based terminal interface for keyboard-driven investigations
 - `oroitz/bindings/`: Language-specific SDKs (Python bindings implemented, future Node.js support)
-- `samples/`: Real memory forensic samples for testing Volatility integration (Windows Server 2008 SP1 x86, etc.)
+- `samples/`: Local directory intended to hold representative memory images for integration testing.
+Large images are not committed to the repository; use `scripts/fetch_samples.py` with `assets/samples.json` to populate this directory with approved samples.
+See `samples/README.md` for more information and legal/licensing notes.
 - `tests/`: Automated tests across core, CLI, and UI components
 - `docs/`: Specifications, ADRs, and contributor-facing guides